akeneo/pim-docs/cloud_edition/flexibility_mode/docs/crontasks.rst

 Crontasks settings
 ==================

-You find here, some good practices about crontasks management in Akeneo PIM Flexibility Edition :
+You'll find here some infos about crontasks management in Akeneo PIM Flexibility Edition:

-1. CRONs we provide by default uses a custom wrapper script defined by *SHELL* that call the PIM "bin/console" command.
+1. Default provided CRON tasks use a custom wrapper script defined by *SHELL* that calls the PIM `bin/console` command.

-   It avoid us to write on each cron line the full script path to call and the redirection of logs.
+   It avoids us to write on each cron line the full script path to call and to redirect logs.

-   Adding your own cron lines failes because it tries to run your command with our wrapper.
+   Adding your own cron line fails because it tries to run your command with our wrapper.

-   To run your own script normally (without our wrapper), you just have to redefine the shell variable like this "SHELL=/bin/bash" before them
+   To normally run your own scripts (without our wrapper), you just have to redefine the shell variable like this `SHELL=/bin/bash` before yours tasks

-2. We would like to remind you that all servers are using UTC time (and so on for CRON).

-   Think to convert you desired local time to UTC time.
+2. We would like to remind you that all servers use UTC time, don't forget to convert you desired local time to UTC time.

 .. code-block:: bash